-Our management has significant flexibility in using the net proceeds of the February 2011 public offering.
+Our management has significant flexibility in using our current available cash.

-In addition to general corporate purposes (including working capital and operational purposes), we currently intend to use the approximately \$7.6 million net proceeds from the February 2011 public offering to prepare for and proceed toward the initiation of a pivotal Phase III clinical study in the United States of Tovaxin in RR-MS, although the proceeds from such offering together with our existing resources would not be adequate to permit us to proceed materially beyond the initiation of such a study (i.e., the dosing of the first patient) or to complete such study or any significant portion of it.
-A pivotal Phase III clinical study in the United States of Tovaxin in RR-MS is expected to involve 240 patients and take approximately two and one-half years to complete.
-If we are able to commence such a study in the second half of 2011, the costs of such study as well as the ongoing expenses of our operations through the expected completion date of such study are estimated at approximately \$35 million.
-Unless we secure at least a substantial portion of the additional resources that will be necessary to complete the planned Phase III study and support our operations during the pendency of such study, or we are reasonably confident that such resources will be secured, we would likely not proceed with the initiation of such study.
+In addition to general corporate purposes (including working capital and operational purposes), we used part of the approximately \$7.6 million net proceeds from the February 2011 public offering to prepare for and proceed toward the initiation of further clinical studies of Tovaxin in MS. We are currently planning to initiate a Phase IIb clinical trial of Tovaxin in SP-MS patients, subject to securing the necessary resources to conduct such a study.
+We also remain committed to further advancing Tovaxin in RR-MS (also subject to securing the necessary resources to do so).
+A Phase IIb clinical study of Tovaxin in SP-MS is expected to involve 180 patients and take approximately three years to complete.
+If we are able to commence such a study in the first half of 2012, the costs of such study as well as the ongoing expenses of our operations through the expected completion date of such study are estimated at approximately \$32 million.
+Our existing resources are not adequate to permit us to proceed materially beyond the initiation of such a study (i.e., the dosing of the first patient) or to complete such study or any significant portion of it.
+Unless we secure at least a substantial portion of the additional resources that will be necessary to complete the planned Phase IIb study and support our operations during the pendency of such study, or we are reasonably confident that such resources will be secured, we would likely not proceed with the initiation of such study.

-Depending on future developments and circumstances, we may use some of the proceeds from the February 2011 offering for other purposes.
-Notwithstanding our intention as to the use of the net proceeds from such offering, our management will have significant flexibility in applying such proceeds.
+Depending on future developments and circumstances, we may use some of our available cash for other purposes.
+Notwithstanding our current intention to use our available cash for further clinical studies of Tovaxin, our management will have significant flexibility in using our current available cash.
 The actual amounts and timing of expenditures will vary significantly depending on a number of factors, including the amount and timing of cash used in our operations and our research and development efforts.
 Management's failure to use these funds effectively would have an adverse effect on the value of our common stock and could make it more difficult and costly to raise funds in the future.